 Take a short walk from the cafe to the swimming hole in the creek.
 It’s very pristine and, I gathered from all the people standing only up to their knees, very cold!

-Certainly made me pay attention to those crocodile warning signs everywhere on the Daintree beaches.
+Certainly made me pay attention to those saltwater crocodiles warning signs everywhere on the Daintree beaches.

 Even if you don’t stay It’s a great place to come for wood-fired pizzas of an evening and communal campfires.

-Definitely the prettiest of the beaches in the Daintree Rainforest and so serene and empty.
+Definitely the prettiest of the beaches in the Daintree Rainforest and is so serene and empty.